medynski/coding-assignment-angular/angular-monorepo/README.md

 After task completion we will discuss your solution together during the interview and talk about the decisions you have made and solutions you proposed.

+Do not create PR to this repository.
+Create your own repository using this template repository!

 ## Getting Started